HashemSami/ND_capstone_dog_app/README.md

 5. Download the [Resnet50 bottleneck features](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/DogResnet50Data.npz) for the dog dataset.
 Place it in the repo, at location `path/to/ND_capstone_dog_app/dog-project_model_building/bottleneck_features`.

+6. Navigate to `dog-project_model_building/dog_app.ipynb` and start executing the code cells.

-6. (Optional) **If you plan to install TensorFlow with GPU support on your local machine**, follow [the guide](https://www.tensorflow.org/install/) to install the necessary NVIDIA software on your system.
+7. (Optional) **If you plan to install TensorFlow with GPU support on your local machine**, follow [the guide](https://www.tensorflow.org/install/) to install the necessary NVIDIA software on your system.
 If you are using an EC2 GPU instance, you can skip this step.

 ### Part2: